A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: The dnipro Corpus

 \section{The \textsc{dnipro} Corpus}

+We present \textsc{dnipro}, a longitudinal corpus of 246{,}229 news articles spanning \textit{31 months} of the Russo-Ukrainian war (February 1, 2022 -- August 31, 2024).
+Our corpus captures competing narratives from 11 outlets across five nation states (Russia, Ukraine, U.S., U.K., and China) and three languages (English, Russian, and Mandarin Chinese).
+Its key descriptive statistics appear in \autoref{tab:descriptive-stats}.

-Our dataset is constructed through a systematic multi-stage pipeline targeting news outlets and state-affiliated agencies selected on the basis of three criteria: (1) global influence and prominence within national media ecosystems, (2) sustained coverage of the Russo-Ukrainian war, and (3) discernible editorial positioning ranging from independent journalism to state-aligned messaging.
+Each article includes structured metadata following a unified schema (shown in \autoref{tab:metadata-schema}) designed to facilitate large-scale longitudinal and comparative analyses across sources, languages, and geopolitical contexts. \textsc{dnipro} is constructed through a systematic multi-stage pipeline targeting news outlets and state-affiliated agencies selected on the basis of three criteria: (i) global influence and prominence within national media ecosystems, (ii) sustained coverage of the Russo-Ukrainian war, and (iii) discernible editorial positioning ranging from independent journalism to state-aligned messaging.
 To the extent possible, access to full article archives was obtained through public RSS feeds, institutional subscriptions, or source-specific data collection pipelines.
 However, not all media outlets provided consistent or unrestricted access to their archives, and some selections reflect practical constraints in addition to topical relevance.